Dr Deborah Jones

-Throughout her time at Brunel University she has undertaken a range of management and leadership roles including Equality Champion for the University and School Director of Teaching and Learning.
-Currently within the School she leads the Doctor of Education programme and also established the BA programme in Hong Kong for teachers.
+Throughout her time at Brunel University she has undertaken a range of management and leadership roles including Equality Champion for the University and Director of Teaching and Learning within the Department.
+She has run the Doctor of Education programme and also established the BA programme in Hong Kong for teachers.

 Newest selected publications

 Jones, D. and Ludrah, G. (2019) 'What does it mean to be 'successful'?: Narratives of British South-Asian headteachers and headgirls', in Miller, P. and Callender, C. (eds.)
 Race, Education and Educational Leadership in England An Integrated Analysis.
 London : Bloomsbury Academic.
 ISBN 10: 1350068594.
 ISBN 13: 978-1350068599.
 Open Access Link

 Jones, D. (2017) 'Speaking and listening: Planning and assessment', inUnlocking Speaking and Listening: Developing Spoken Language in the Primary Classroom: Third Edition. pp. 18 - 33.
 ISBN 13: 9781315232676.

 Jones, D. (2016) 'Talking about talk: reviewing oracy in English primary education'.
 Early Child Development and Care, 187 (3-4). pp. 498 - 508.
 ISSN: 0300-4430 Open Access Link